LeonardoMaran/tesla-battery-range/README.md

 # Tesla Battery Range Calculator :car:

-This is a **mobile friendly :iphone: single-page Web application** developed with React & Redux :computer:.
+This is a single-page Web application** developed with React & Redux :computer:.

 The app provides Tesla's car battery range depending on speed, outside temperature, air conditioner (cooling and heating) and wheels size (19' and 21').